vitorccs/laravel-csv/README.md

 Step 3) Edit your local `config\csv.php` file per your project preferences

-Step 4) Create an Export class file as show below.
+Step 4) Create an Export class file as shown below

 Note: you may implement _FromArray_, _FromCollection_ or _FromQuery_

 ```php
 namespace App\Exports;